Polystyrene (PS) Molding Microfluidics Setup

 However, PDMS limited chemical compatibility, high gas permeability, and low throughput are reasons why researchers started looking for replacement materials, such as thermoplastics.

-Switching to Polystyrene (PS) molding
+Switching to Polycarbonate (PS) molding

 Polystyrene (PS) is a particularly interesting thermoplastic for chip microfabrication due to its many advantages.
 It’s an inert, rigid, biocompatible, and commercially available material adapted for mass manufacturing.
 Its low production costs present a cost-effective option for various applications.
 Moreover, transparent grades of PS are available, making it suitable for applications where visibility is important.
 Furthermore, PS material can be easily molded into various shapes and sizes, offering versatility in design and applications.